a-kapinos/bggn213/class11/class11.md

 > Q7: How many amino acid residues are there in this pdb object?

+There are 129 amino acid residues.

 > Q8: Name one of the two non-protein residues?

+H0H, or water.

 > Q9: How many protein chains are in this structure?

+There is one protein chain (A).

 Let’s use nma() for Normal Mode Analysis (NMA) a prediction of the conformational variability and intrinsic dynamics of this protein.